Wrongful Death Attorneys in Nashua, New Hampshire

 - Accidents involving medical malpractice by doctors, physicians, surgeons, or other healthcare professionals;

-- Serious workplace accidents that lead to catastrophic injuries;
+- Serious construction site and workplace accidents that lead to catastrophic injuries,

 - Accidents involving defective products, such as defective vehicles, defective drugs, and defective medical devices; and